 It would be really neat to have an ultra-detailed overview of system metrics across CPU/RAM/Disk, networking, cgroups, applications proceses, etc.

 While the installation of Netdata is geared towards servers, it’s pretty straightforward to install it on your Linux desktop to achieve the same effect.

-sudo permissions mid-way), and install the correct system services and a monitoring dashboard that you can immediately access at
+sudo permissions mid-way), and install the correct system services as well as a monitoring dashboard that you can immediately access at

-You might want to head over to Netdata’s Security Overview in order to set sensible defaults.
+While this is running entirely on the local machine, you still may want to head over to Netdata’s Security Overview in order to check out some sensible defaults.
 I would recommend just ensuring that the web interface is accessible only from

-- Netdata Installation Docs — https://docs.netdata.cloud/packaging/installer/
+- Netdata Installation Docs — docs.netdata.cloud/packaging/installer/

-- Netdata Homepage — https://netdata.cloud
+- Netdata Homepage — netdata.cloud

-- Netdata Collectors Overview - https://docs.netdata.cloud/collectors/collectors/
+- Netdata Collectors Overview — docs.netdata.cloud/collectors/collectors/

-- Netdata Security Overview — https://github.com/netdata/netdata/blob/master/docs/netdata-security.md
+- Netdata Security Overview — github.com/netdata/netdata/blob/master/docs/netdata-security.md